scd-github/jsd-lab-website-template/index.md

 # Just Sustainability Design

-Just Sustainability Design, JSD for short is a framework for systems design practice, research, and pedagogy that privileges sustainability and justice and therefore, the asymmetric and uneven effects of systems design choices at a distance.
+Just Sustainability Design, JSD for short, is a framework for systems design practice, research, and pedagogy that privileges sustainability and justice and therefore, the asymmetric and uneven effects of systems design choices at a distance.
 JSD aims to bring about improvement, not just avoid damage.
-It is sensitive to the discursive nature of systems design and the dangers presented by misleading narratives that keep systems design practice captive to a false consciousness.
-Because it centers the concerns of sustainability and justice, JSD must attend to five important factors they raise:  dispersal, uncertainty and ambiguity, fragmentation, power dynamics, and incommensurability.
+It is sensitive to the discursive nature of systems design and the dangers presented by misleading narratives that keep systems design practice captive to false consciousness.
+Because it centres on the concerns of sustainability and justice, JSD must attend to five important factors they raise:  **dispersal**, **uncertainty and ambiguity**, **fragmentation**, **power dynamics, and incommensurability**.

 {% include section.html %}